The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

-Once control of the gauge-invariant quantities $\qf$, $\qf^\F$ and $\pf$ is obtained, a careful choice of gauge is made in \cite{Giorgi6} to show that those quantities control all the remaining gauge-dependent quantities, and that their decay is optimal and consistent with non-linear applications.
+The conclusions of \cite{Giorgi4} and \cite{Giorgi5} are the pointwise estimates for the gauge-invariant quantities $\qf$, $\qf^\F$ and $\pf$ for $|Q|\ll M$, and those are the starting point of \cite{Giorgi6}, where such estimates are used to obtain control for \textit{all} the remaining components of the perturbation.
+Since the remaining components are gauge-dependent, a careful choice of gauge is needed to show that $\qf$, $\qf^\F$ and $\pf$ control the components of the perturbation, and that in addition their decay is optimal and consistent with non-linear applications.

+In \cite{Giorgi6}, we achieve such a proof with the choice of outgoing null geodesic, or Bondi, gauge.
+In this gauge, we made use of residual gauge freedom to define normalizations of scalar functions which allow to obtain integrable transport estimates.
+We obtain a hierarchy of transport estimates with right hand sides in terms of the known $\qf$, $\qf^\F$ and $\pf$.
+By integrating along null hypersurfaces, pointwise estimates for all the remaining components can be obtained from the estimates previously obtained for $\qf$, $\qf^\F$ and $\pf$ \cite{Giorgi6}.

 In particular, observe that the estimates for the gauge-dependent quantities in \cite{Giorgi6} do not make use of the smallness of the charge \textit{once the gauge-invariant quantities are controlled}.
 Since the estimates for $\qf$, $\qf^\F$ and $\pf$ in \cite{Giorgi4} and \cite{Giorgi5} are only valid for $|Q| \ll M$, the final proof of the linear stability of Reissner-Nordstr\"om in \cite{Giorgi6} only holds for arbitrarily small charge.

-In this paper we prove decay estimates for an equivalent system of coupled wave equations which is more suitable to the derivation of the estimates in the full subextremal range $|Q|<M$.
-We derive a system which is symmetric, for which a combined energy-momentum tensor can be defined, and for which boundedness of the energy, Morawetz and $r^p$ estimates can be proved in the full subextremal range $|Q| <M$.
+We refer to \cite{Giorgi6} for more details.